CelliesProjects/OpenStreetMap-esp32/README.md

 bool resizeTilesCache(uint8_t numberOfTiles);
 ```

-- The default cache is initialized on the first fetch.
+- If the cache is not resized before the first call to fetchMap, it will automatically initialize with space for 10 tiles on the first fetch.
-- Default cache size is 10 tiles.
-- Each tile is 128 kB.
+- Each tile allocates 128 kB psram.
-- The cache is cleared before resizing.
+- The cache content is cleared before resizing.

 ### Free the memory used by the tile cache